toufiqksl/SpringBootFormHandler/readme.md

 Create a web controller

-In Spring’s approach to building web sites, HTTP requests are handled by a controller.
+In Springâ€™s approach to building web sites, HTTP requests are handled by a controller.
 These components are easily identified by the @Controller annotation.
 The GreetingController below handles GET requests for /greeting by returning the name of a View, in this case, "greeting".
 A View is responsible for rendering the HTML content:

 src/main/java/hello/GreetingController.java